boarchuz/bo_dfu/README.md

 BO DFU is a bitbanged implementation of USB Low Speed and DFU for the ESP32 bootloader.

-Once a bootloader with this component is built and flashed to the ESP32, it is able to receive firmware updates over USB without any special hardware or software.
+Once a bootloader with this component is built and flashed to the ESP32, it is able to receive 'OTA' firmware updates over USB without any special hardware or software.

-With a WebUSB-capable device, it's even possible to flash ESP32 firmware directly in the browser: https://boarchuz.github.io/bo_dfu_web/
+With a WebUSB-capable device, it's even possible to update ESP32 firmware directly in the browser: https://boarchuz.github.io/bo_dfu_web/

 ## Installation